Corporate income tax

-Public and private companies pay corporation tax on their profits.
-Special rules apply to companies that form a tax group and to companies that own more than 5% of another company.
+Public and private companies pay corporate income tax on their profits.
+Special rules apply to companies that form a tax group and to companies that own 5% or more of another company.

-Public and private companies usually have to pay corporation tax on their profits.
-In certain circumstances, foundations and associations must also file corporation tax returns.
+Public and private companies usually have to pay corporate income tax on their profits.
+In certain circumstances, foundations and associations must also file corporate income tax returns.

-Some legal entities, such as tax investment institutions, do not pay corporation tax.
-The Tax and Customs Administration may also exempt some legal entities that make collective investments from corporation tax.
+Some legal entities, such as fiscal investment institutions, do not pay corporate income tax.
+Some legal entities that collectively invest, may also be exempt from corporate income tax.

-Natural persons (such as the self-employed) pay tax on their profits through their income tax returns.
+Natural persons (such as the self-employed) pay tax on their profits through their personal income tax returns.

-The corporation tax rate depends on the taxable amount.
-The taxable amount is the taxable profit in a year less deductible losses.
+The corporate income tax rate depends on the taxable amount.
+The taxable amount is the taxable profit in a year reduced by deductible losses.

 Tax groups with subsidiary companies

-In principle, every company pays its own corporation tax.
-However, if a parent company forms a tax group with one or more of its subsidiaries, the Tax and Customs Administration will on request treat the companies as a single taxpayer.
+In principle, every company pays its own corporate income tax.
+However, if a parent company forms a tax group (also referred to as a fiscal unity) with one or more of its subsidiaries, the Tax and Customs Administration will on request treat the companies as a single taxpayer.

 The main benefit of a tax group is that a loss incurred by one company can be deducted from the profits earned by other companies in the group.